Castellanoc8/configure-ad/README.md

 </p>
 <p>

 Next, I wanted to ensure connectivity between DC-1 and Client-1.
-I did that by using Remote Desktop and logged into Client-1 first.
-Then while in Client-1's Remote Desktop, I pinnged DC-1's Private IP Address with the command "ping -t<ip address> (perpetual ping).
+I did that by using Remote Desktop and logging into Client-1 first.
+Then while in Client-1's Remote Desktop, I pinged DC-1's Private IP Address with the command "ping -t<ip address> (perpetual ping).
 After confirming that there was no connection between the 2, I logged into DC-1, also using Remote Desktop and enabled ICMPv4 on the local windows firewall.
-The final step was for me to go back into Client-1's Remote Desktop and attempt to ping DC-1 again and once I did that this time, it showed that it had succeded.
+The final step was for me to go back into Client-1's Remote Desktop and attempt to ping DC-1 again, and once I did that this time, it showed that it had succeeded.
 </p>
 <br />